Particle Monitor is down. Something wrong with the electronics. On the list of things to be repaired.

-The second graph is from a lightning sensor, a small coil of wire inside the house that picks up the electromagnetic component of lightning.
+The first graph is from a lightning sensor, a small coil of wire inside the house that picks up the electromagnetic component of lightning.
 The range of this device is estimated at 20, maybe up to 50 miles.
 The sensing coil is oriented vertically so it is somewhat omnidirectional, and less sensitive than horizontally oriented coils.
 When a lightning storm approaches the counts per minute should read higher than normal (10-100+ cpm) as you can see in the example graphs below.
 You can find a world map of lightning strikes here, or a midwest USA lightning map here.